 A child in the arms of a Red Crescent volunteer

-Six months since the conflict escalated in Gaza, the situation remains severe.
-Half a year of unimaginable suffering where families have been torn apart, homes destroyed, and thousands of people have died.
+Almost one year since the conflict escalated in Gaza, the situation remains severe.
+Families have been torn apart, homes destroyed and thousands of people have died.

 We have been on the ground aiding those affected by the conflict in Gaza and the surrounding area from the very beginning – and we will never leave.
 Donate now and save lives.